PiJoules/atchannel/UPDATES.md

 All the updates or bug fixes made to @channel as of 8/6/15.

 ## August 6, 2015
-- FIxed bug where not all the previous rows will load when clicking the "load more" button.
+- Fixed bug where not all the previous rows will load when clicking the "load more" button.
+- Removed ability to scroll to different posts by clicking on the numbers on the right timeline.
+Was not able to fix a bug related to oscillating up and down when searching for the post.